Thy696/movie_sagas/README.md

 ## Support

-If you have suggestions or issues, please email me at If you have suggestions or issues, please email me at git config --global Thy Christiansen git config --global thyvu0411@gmail.com
+If you have suggestions or issues, please email me at If you have suggestions or issues, please email me at thyvu0411@gmail.com